7 Building Blocks of AI Agent Design, Learned from Opencode Docs

 LSP (Language Server Protocol): The Foundation for Code Understanding

-Language Server Protocol was originally designed for IDEs, but it turns out to be equally valuable for AI agents that need to navigate codebases.
+Language Server Protocol was originally designed for IDEs, but it is equally valuable for AI agents that need to navigate codebases.

 A2A and ACP: Standards for Agent-to-Agent Communication